Tortoise (album)

 Tortoise is the debut studio album by American post-rock band Tortoise.
-It was released on June 22, 1994, on the Thrill Jockey record label.
+It was released in 1994 via Thrill Jockey.
+It received positive reviews from critics.

 By March 1998, Tortoise had sold 35,000 copies (8,000 LPs and 27,000 CDs).

 Reception

+Trouser Press noted that "the beckoning warmth of the gently shifting rhythms ... make it easy to forget that there's nary a whit of guitar and only the briefest whiff of standard-issue keyboards in play."
 In his review for AllMusic, Glenn Swan writes that Tortoise "share equal responsibility and trust in each other, pouring out a thick stew of meditative grooves, light production experiments, and rusty guitar-string ambience -- the likes of which have rarely sounded so approachable, but this is not to say the album is a sellout leap into commercialism.
 There are a couple head scratchers and murky moments that fail to make much of an impact, but the quintet have spun such a rich web of mood and personality that any fall from grace barely changes altitude".

 Track listing

 Personnel

 Credits for Tortoise adapted from album liner notes.